Secret ingredients to quality software

 networkadminname

-Figure: Bad example - using the network admin's name
+Figure: Bad example - Using the network admin's name

 sqlserveraccount

-Figure: Good example - a specific SQL Server account being used (Suggestion: Make the text box wider and link to the one in 'Services')
+Figure: Good example - A specific SQL Server account being used (Suggestion: Make the text box wider and link to the one in 'Services')

 We open source.
 Powered by GitHub